FiwareULPGC/tourGuideMigration/doc/md/creating-application-dashboards/how-to-interconnect-widgets-and-connect-them-to-backend-resources.md

 [![How to interconnect widgets and connect them to backend resources1](/uploads/2015/04/How-to-interconnect-widgets-and-connect-them-to-backend-resources1-1024x352.png)](/uploads/2015/04/How-to-interconnect-widgets-and-connect-them-to-backend-resources1.png)

-<span style="font-size: 13px; line-height: 20.7999992370605px;">Once you
-have wired all the widgets/operators that compose the dashboard.</span>
+Once you have wired all the widgets/operators that compose the dashboard.

 [![How to interconnect widgets and connect them to backend resources2](/uploads/2015/04/How-to-interconnect-widgets-and-connect-them-to-backend-resources2.png)](/uploads/2015/04/How-to-interconnect-widgets-and-connect-them-to-backend-resources2.png)